blackhun11/ruangguru-se-s1/FLOW.md

 ### **record all of your action**
-- Ledina
+- Ikhbar
-- Exna
+- Nico
-- Fredrick
+- Febi
-- Putut
+- Fionika
-- Deni
+- Retnita

 #### Basic